Skip to main content

 Schools can transform communities

 We believe that our schools should be models of sustainability.
-They should show first-hand the solutions that are going to bring us forward into a healthy, sustainable future and inspire them to invent things we can’t even imagine.
+They should show first-hand the solutions that are going to bring us forward into a healthy, sustainable future and inspire students to invent things we can’t even imagine.

 What’s more, we believe that schools inspire not only their students and teachers but also their entire community.
 As centers of community, schools impact how people perceive their neighbors, institutions, and their shared future.
-If a sustainable future relies on increased collective action to regenerate natural resources and protect the well-being of all people—and we believe that it does—then schools are a key driver to change how we treat each other and the world around us.

 What is a green school?